 Of course I couldn’t end without throwing our own online Academy in the mix!
-Starting January 2019, we are opening our own virtual program with classes tailored to specific topics and needs.
+Starting January 2019, we opened our own virtual program with classes tailored to specific topics and needs.

 If small classes taught by one teacher with a cost that includes your entire family are important to you, then I recommend checking out our Fall 2019 classes being offered.

 Not to mention, our classes are virtual and can be taken anywhere there is Internet/WIFI!
 Switch it up and tune in from your local library, coffee shop, or even outdoors!